iturdikulov/notes/fzf.md

 # fzf

-It's a general purpose fuzzy finder written in [[Go]] that can be used with any list of things: files, processes, command history, git branches, etc.
+It's a general purpose ==fuzzy finder== written in [[Go]] that can be used with any list of things: files, processes, command history, git branches, etc.

 For [[Zsh]], it provides the following key bindings (overwrite existing ones), and they are very handy:

+- `M-C`::Directory search, `cd` into the selected directory
 - `C-t`::Paste the selected file path(s) into the command line.
 Useful to insert quickly paths into arguments of commands.
-- `M-C`::Directory search, `cd` into the selected directory
 - `vi $(fd \.yaml|fzf)`::run a command with the selected item from `fzf` as argument
 - `mv $(fd -t directory|fzf) ~/Temp/`, DANGER::move a directory from selected path to `~/Temp/`